Arthroscopic knee surgery is also known as orthoscopic has been found useless and no better than a sham surgery!

 WHY ARE THEY STILL DOING THIS ARTHROSCOPIC SURGERY WHEN RESEARCH HAS PROVEN IT TO BE NOTHING LESS THAN A MISERABLE FAILURE!

 A torn meniscus is one of the three most common conditions we provide knee treatment for in our clinics.
 This is where we use our proprietary systems of knee therapy that we call “The Knee Protocol.”
 To humbly put it, it is the ultimate and most efficient method of non-operative care that you can get on the planet.
 Just that simple!!

 The good thing for those that have a meniscal disorder is that, no matter how severe the tear is or how bad the pain is, our particular proprietary method of conservative treatment can work to stabilize and relieve meniscal pain and problems.

 I can conclusively tell you that our treatments will give you modest to massive relief.
 Sometimes the results are immediate!
 Not ONLY will our systems of care make you feel better it will also prevent the tear from getting worse too giving—your knee joint some breathing room.
 Besides, medical research had shown meniscus healing through non-operative clinical knee treatment on an outpatient basis.
 Our centers can accomplish better knee treatment in Malaysia.

 “A good analogy towards understanding meniscal wear, tear & injury is to think of a pencil eraser that you pick at and it tears.
 You’ve never done that?
 Oh, you should try it—very educational.”

 What is a Meniscus and how it causes Pain?

 Perhaps this is where we should have started.
 If you have a meniscal problem, you are all too familiar with knee pain.
 And as such, you may not need a description of what a meniscus is.
 Just in case you do and for those that are not familiar with a meniscus, please read on.

 A meniscus is a semi-circular cartilaginous disk that separates the thigh bone from the leg bone.
 A meniscus‘s primary function is to provide the cushion (shock absorber) and support.
-To accommodate these functions, your knee needs 2 healthy, stable and functioning menisci: The medial meniscus and the lateral meniscus.
+To accommodate these functions, your knee needs two healthy, stable and functioning menisci: The medial meniscus and the lateral meniscus.